 In 1914, a temporary Art Gallery was set up in the old Public Health Building on Main Street West, and a room was given to the Association for their permanent use.
 This group of women constantly pressed for a new Art Gallery, raising the sum of $2,313.13 for a donation ($50,000. today).

 On April 19, 1946 this organization was incorporated.
 It was the brainchild of President Juanita Le Barre Symington.
 This was important as it allowed the organization to own property, control its finances and still be affiliated with the mother association in Toronto and associations in Owen Sound, Peterborough and Stratford.
 The organization also became a registered charity allowing it to provide tax receipts for donations.
 The charitable purposes of WAAH that have been approved by Revenue Canada and the Charities Directorate enabling WAAH to issue these receipts are:• To advance education in the arts by providing the public, particularly women, with educational programs, including workshops and lectures on a variety of art topics;

-- To do all such things as are incidental or conducive to the statement of the above objects.
+- To do all other activities that are ancillary and incidental to achieving the above purposes.

 In 1953 Wilhelmina 'Mina' Alexander (President 1925 - 1928) turned the sod for a new gallery at Forsythe and Main Street West.
 It was torn down to build McMaster University Hospital.